Preventing Value Function Collapse in Ensemble {Q}-Learning by Maximizing Representation Diversity

-The work described in this paper is based on the conjecture that while ensemble-based deep Q-learning approaches aim to reduce the overestimation bias, this only works to the degree that the neural networks in the ensemble use different representations.
+The work described in this paper is based on the conjecture that while ensemble-based deep Q-learning approaches aim to reduce the overestimation bias, this only works to the degree that the neural networks in the ensemble use diverse representations.
 If during training, these networks collapse to closely related representations, the learning performance decreases.
-From this idea, we propose to use regularization techniques to increase representation dissimilarity between the networks of the ensemble.
+From this idea, we propose to use regularization techniques to maximize representation diversity between the networks of the ensemble.